CUBRID/cubrid-manual/en/api/jdbc.rst

 For details about JDBC API, see Java API Specification (http://docs.oracle.com/javase/7/docs/api) and for details about Java, see Java SE Documentation (http://www.oracle.com/technetwork/java/javase/documentation/index.htm).

-If cursor holdability is not configured, a cursor is maintained by default.
-For more information about cursor holdability, see CUBRID SQL Guide > Locking Transaction > Cursor Holdability.
+If :ref:`cursor holdability <cursor-holding>` is not configured, a cursor is maintained by default.

 The following table shows the JDBC standard and extended interface supported by CUBRID.
 Note that some methods are not supported even though they are included in the JDBC 2.0 specification.